asn-d6/onionperf/README.md

 OnionPerf is written in Python 3.
 The following instructions assume that a Python virtual environment is being used, even though installation is also possible without that.

-The virtual environment is being created, activated, and tested using:
+The virtual environment is created, activated, and tested using:

 ```shell
 sudo apt install python3-venv